SecurityLab-UCD/IRFuzzer/README.md

 Mainly because mutator also needs to understand the architecture we are fuzzing, although it only generates mid-end IR.
 Therefore, until we merge mutator's code into AIE, all you can do is keep merging the code you want to test to mutator branch and compile everything.

+__Are we fuzzing AIE2?__

+Currently we are only fuzzing AIE1 since it is more complete than AIE2.
+But you can fuzz AIE2 if you want to.
+In principle fuzzing AIE1 is no different than AIE2.
+All you need to do is set `TRIPLE=aie2` and set `MATCHER_TABLE_SIZE` correctly.

 __AIE compilation hangs__